WebberZone/contextual-related-posts/readme.txt

 	* "No styles" would not get selected if "Rounded thumbnails' was enabled
 	* "Recreate Index" caused a fatal error: Call to undefined function crp_single_activate()
 	* Excerpt shortening was not working correctly
+	* Exclude categories wasn't working in some cases

 = 2.2.0 =